amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise 0.md

 2. Once registration is accepted, you will be automatically redirected to the lab activation page.
 Now, it is advised to save a copy of the URL on the browser, which has the activation id. **Click** on the **Launch Lab** button.<br/>

-3. You will see the environment details soon.
+3. You will see the **Environment Details** soon.
 Use that deatils for login into the azure portal.<br/>

      <img src="images/azurelogincredentials.png "/><br/>